 Minister of Environment and Conservation

-Minister Responsible for the Office of Climate Change, Energy Efficiency and Emissions Trading
+Minister Responsible for the Office of Climate Change and Energy Efficiency

-He was re-elected once again on October 11, 2011.
-On October 19, 2012, he was appointed Minister of Environment and Conservation, Minister Responsible for the Multi-Materials Stewardship Board and Minister Responsible for the Office of Climate Change, Energy Efficiency and Emissions Trading.
+On September 30, 2014, Minister Crummell was appointed Minister of Environment and Conservation, Minister Responsible for the Multi-Materials Stewardship Board and Minister Responsible for Climate Change and Energy Efficiency.